 Our goal is to be the leading capital markets franchise for our core clients in Canada and the lead relationship bank for our key clients globally by delivering best-in-class insight, advice and execution.
 To enable CIBC's strategy and priorities, we collaborate with our partners across our bank to deepen and enhance client relationships.

-- Becoming the leading capital markets platform in Canada for our core clients - Increasing connectivity across CIBC to deliver better service for clients - Building a North American client platform with global capabilities
+- Being the leading capital markets platform in Canada for our core clients - Building a North American client platform with global capabilities - Increasing connectivity across CIBC to deliver better service for clients